-A gate person should be considered if site entrances are adjacent or close to high risk areas such as schools or shops where it is more likely that member of the public may try and access.
-Also at times where there is a high volume of construction traffic using a gate and it is not practical to rely on the close the gate policy or close supervision by site management.
-This gate person could be a banksman or labourer etc. just used at times when higher risk, such as early mornings when deliveries arrive or if near a school at the times when more school children in the vicinity before and after school opening times.
+High Risk - applicable where site entrances are adjacent or close to very high-risk areas such as play areas, schools or shops, where it is much more likely that a member of the public may try and access site.
+Also, at times where there is a high volume of construction traffic using a gate and it is not practical to rely on the close the gate policy, close supervision by site management or solar powered gates.